saraford/three-git-tips/README.md

 1. Why do you think cherry-pick changed history?
 My answer: Remember, git is a directed acyclic graph. each node in the graph depends on its parent.
 You can't remove a node/parent in the history.
 Although the contents of the cherry-picked commit are the same, it has a new parent (the init commit) and that causes git to create a new commit to record that new parent.

+# Tip 3 How to quickly find when a bug was first introduced based on its behavior

+What do I mean by "based on its behavior"?
+If you know the offending line of code, you would use `git blame` (or annotate as it is shown in some client apps) because you want to find when that line of code was added.
+But... suppose you don't know what line(s) of code are to blame.
+Suppose you only know that the app is no longer functioning as expected.

+One way you could figure out when a bug was first introduced was to visit each commit and check, but that's time-consuming, literally O(n) time consuming.
+What do you know about a git log?
+And knowing that info, what type of search can you apply?

+This blog post is the best example of learning git bisect: https://www.metaltoad.com/blog/beginners-guide-git-bisect-process-elimination

+## Answers to tip 3

+1. What do you know about a git log?
+My answer: it's an ordered list of commits, so a "sorted" list.

+2. And knowing that info, what type of search can you apply?
+Given a sorted list of items, you can apply a binary search.
+Fortunately git has a built in binary search, so you don't have to do it by hand!

+# Thank you!

+Thank you for your time today!
+I hope you were able to take a few tips and tricks back to your teams! :bow: